DavidJenei94/warpaint-language/README.md

 ### Features:
 - Warpaint Language has 9 available languages: English, German, Hungarian, French, Spanish, Russian, Portuguese, Italian, Norwegian (Bokmal)
-- All language consist of the 3000 most used words and 1000 phrases
+- All language consist of the 3000 most used words (90% of everyday English conversations) and 1000 phrases
 - The Statistics page shows the distibution of the learned words of languages
 - The Total words page shows the number of learned words of each language, highligting the current one